markcheret/footnotes/readme.txt

 == Changelog ==

-= 2.3.1 =
+= 2.4.0 =
+- Bugfix: Shortcodes: Dashboard: warning about '&gt;' escapement disruption in WordPress Block Editor
+- Bugfix: Shortcodes: Dashboard: remove new option involving HTML comment tags only usable in source mode
-- Bugfix: Customization: support for custom templates in active theme, thanks to @misfist
+- Add: Customization: support for custom templates in active theme, thanks to @misfist
-- Bugfix: Shortcodes: syntax validation for balanced footnote start and end tag short codes
+- Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
+- Add: Reference container: Row borders: more options for border width, style and color
+- Bugfix: Reference container: Row borders: adapt left padding to the presence of a left border
+- Bugfix: Reference container: add class footnote_plugin_symbol to disambiguate repurposed class footnote_plugin_link

 = 2.3.0 =
 - Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro and @martinneumannat